-12.2 Test Subjects
+11.2 Test Subjects

-The RFP should require that the contractor state what type of test subjects will be used (age range and experience levels) for the tests.
+The RFP should require that the contractor state what type of test subjects will be used (age range and experience levels) for the tests and the Internal Review Board (IRB) processes used to protect test subjects' safety and privacy.
 The RFP should also require that the contractor state if customer support is required for obtaining test subjects.
-Finally, the RFP should require that subjects conform to the Cost Analysis Requirements Document (CARD) manpower tables and the Target Audience Description (TAD), and the subjects should represent the Military Occupation Specialties (MOS) identified for each job.
+Finally, the RFP should require that subjects conform to the Cost Analysis Requirements Document

+(CARD) manpower tables and the Target Audience Description (TAD), and the subjects should represent the Military Occupation Specialties (MOS) identified for each job.

-12.3 Test Conduct
+11.3 Test Conduct